ReckerXF/InvisionSync/README.md

 **Support**
 -
 Support will be provided as requested.
+Please open an issue BEFORE adding me on Discord (reckerxf).